Hotmoka/hotmoka/tutorial/Takamaka.md

 `takamaka.lang.PayableContract`, a subclass of `takamaka.lang.Contract`
 that, yes, does have a `receive()` method.
-This is not really a restriction, since the typical players of our Ponzi contract are externally owned accounts and all externally owned contracts are `PayableContract`s.
+This is not really a restriction, since the typical players of our Ponzi contract are externally owned accounts, that are instances of `PayableContract`s.

 Let us hence apply the following small changes to our `SimplePonzi.java` class: